CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 title: Client-side API
 ---

-# CAF Audit Client-side library
+# Audit Client

 The `caf-audit` library offers a convenient set of classes for creating a connection and sending audit events to persistent storage.

-## Using CAF Auditing Objects
+## Using Auditing Objects

-This section will cover the use of `caf-audit` library classes and how to use them as objects within your application.
+This section covers `caf-audit` library classes and how to use them as objects within your application.

-The order of instantiation and use of these objects for sending audit events are as follows:
+The order of instantiation and use of these objects for sending audit events is as follows:

-1. If you do not have an existing [`ConfigurationSource`](#ConfigurationSource) object create one for retrieving and holding configuration details.
+1. If you do not have an existing [`ConfigurationSource`](#ConfigurationSource) object, create one for retrieving and holding configuration details.
 2. Create an [`AuditConnection`](#AuditConnection) object by passing the `AuditConnectionFactory` the [`ConfigurationSource`](#ConfigurationSource).
 3. Use the `AuditConnectionFactory` to create the [`AuditConnection`](#AuditConnection) object.
 You will need to pass it the [`ConfigurationSource`](#ConfigurationSource).
 3. Create an [`AuditChannel`](#AuditChannel) object from the [`AuditConnection`](#AuditConnection) object.